Breakneck Ridge Loop

 Despite its relatively short length, this is generally considered to be the most strenuous hike in the East Hudson Highlands.
 It involves steep climbs over rock ledges that can be very slippery when wet.
 You'll need to use both your hands and your feet in many places along the way.
 Proper footgear is essential for this hike, which is best done on weekdays, to avoid the crowds on weekends.
 Do not attempt this hike in wet weather, or if the trail is covered with snow or ice.

-The white-blazed Breakneck Ridge Trail starts at the southern end of the parking area just north of the tunnel and heads south, almost immediately reaching a viewpoint over the Hudson River to the left of the trail.
-Storm King Mountain is visible directly across the river, and Bannerman's Castle on Pollopel Island is to the right.
-This broad view is the first of many that you'll encounter along the hike.
+The white-blazed Breakneck Ridge Trail starts on the west side of Route 9D, just north of the tunnel, and heads south, almost immediately reaching a viewpoint over the Hudson River from a rock outcrop to the right of the trail.
+Bannerman’s Castle on Pollopel Island is visible to the north, and Storm King Mountain, directly across the river, may be seen through the trees

-Looking up to the top of the ridge from this spot, you'll notice a steep, near-vertical rock outcrop that you'll have to climb to gain the crest of the ridge.
+Looking up to the top of the ridge from this spot, you’ll notice a steep, near-vertical rock outcrop that the trail climbs to gain the crest of the ridge.
 The trail bears slightly to the left to find a climbable route, but this part of the trail is the most challenging from a technical point of view.
-In several places, an alternative route, marked with X's, has been blazed to the left of the main route (which is marked with white blazes).
-Those who wish to avoid the toughest climbs - some of which require a degree of technical skill - should follow the alternative route.
+This steep climb can by bypassed by following an easier alternative route on the left.

-After a steep climb through pines, the trail reaches a south-facing viewpoint over the river.
-It then descends steeply and - after a more moderate descent - reaches a junction with the yellow-blazed Undercliff Trail, which leaves to the right.
-You've gone only about 0.7 mile from the start of the hike, but it will certainly seem that you've hiked much farther!
+After a very steep climb through pines, the alternative route joins, and trail reaches a south-facing viewpoint over the river.
+It then descends steeply and, after climbing a little, reaches a junction with the yellow-blazed Undercliff Trail, which begins on the right.
+You’ve hiked less than a mile from the trailhead, but it will certainly seem that you’ve hiked much farther!
 Continue ahead on the white-blazed Breakneck Ridge Trail, which now climbs steeply to reach another panoramic viewpoint.
 This one is a little different from the previous overlooks, as a knob of Breakneck Ridge protrudes just to the left of Storm King Mountain, across the river.

-Turn left, leaving the Breakneck Ridge Trail, and follow the Breakneck Bypass Trail, which climbs a small rise.
-As you descend from the rise, watch carefully for a sharp left turn in the trail after 100 feet.
-Do not continue on a well-trodden path that proceeds straight ahead, downhill.
+After a short ascent, you’ll reach a junction with the red-blazed Breakneck Bypass Trail, marked by a large brown sign to the right of the trail and a triple-red blaze on a large boulder to the left.
+Turn left, leaving the Breakneck Ridge Trail, and follow the Breakneck Bypass Trail up a small rise.
+As you descend from the rise, watch carefully for a sharp left turn in the trail after 100 feet..

-Soon, you'll reach a viewpoint to the right of the trail, looking northeast over Sugarloaf Mountain, with the Newburgh-Beacon Bridge in the distance.
-(If you come to a viewpoint over the river to the left of the trail, you've gone the wrong way and should return to the top of the knob.)
-The trail continues to descend along an eroded woods road, with the trail having been rerouted to the left to avoid some badly eroded sections of the road.
-The trail makes a sharp left turn and then climbs slightly to another view of Sugarloaf Mountain - this one, at a closer range.
+Soon, you’ll reach a viewpoint to the right of the trail, looking northeast over Sugarloaf Mountain, with the Newburgh-Beacon Bridge in the distance.
+The trail continues to descend along an eroded woods road, with the trail having been rerouted to the left to avoid some badly eroded sections.
+After making a sharp left turn, the trail climbs slightly to reach another view of Sugarloaf Mountain.
+This one, at a closer range, is obscured by vegetation..

-After descending - first steeply, then more gradually - the Breakneck Bypass Trail ends at a junction with the yellow-blazed Wilkinson Memorial Trail.
+After descending -- first steeply, then more gradually -- the Breakneck Bypass Trail ends at a junction with the yellow-blazed Wilkinson Memorial Trail.
 Turn left and follow the Wilkinson Memorial Trail, which proceeds downhill along a woods road (now largely narrowed to a footpath) to its end at Route 9D.
-Turn left and follow Route 9D south for about 0.3 mile to the parking area where you began the hike.
+Turn left and follow Route 9D south for about 0.3 mile to the parking area where the hike began.

 Watch our video about Hiking at Breakneck